learn-co-students/CSS-Flexbox-Code-Along-online-web-sp-000/README.md

 # Building a Responsive Layout with CSS Flexbox

-Using CSS to create a website that looks good to as many users as possible can, at times, be incredibly frustrating.
+Using CSS to create a website that looks good to as many users as possible can be a challenge.
 Your webpage may look great on the screen you designed it on, but open the page up on a small laptop, and suddenly the page content is squeezed, spilling over, or pushed out of place.
 Open that same page on a larger monitor and you might have a ton of empty space.
-At the same time, some things that seem like they should be simple at first glance, such as perfectly centering a div vertically, turn out to be much more complicated.

-CSS, however, has some powerful solutions to this problem, and in this code along, we will be discussing one of them: flexbox.
+CSS, however, has some powerful solutions for this, and in this code along, we will be discussing one of them: flexbox.

 Flexbox makes it possible to build page layouts that are dynamic.
 As the